Find Schools

 $21,399 Avg Student Debt

-Degree recipients from UMN Twin Cities accumulate an average of $21,399 in student debt by the time they complete their degree.
+By the time they get their degree, students from this school have racked up an average of $21,399 in student loans.
 For those students on a 10-year repayment plan, the average payment due each month is around $257.
 Once they receive their degree, UMN Twin Cities graduates enter the workforce, making an average salary of $50,445 during the early year of their career.

 #7